 Pre-req: BMSC.4120 Clinical Mol. & Cell Biol.
 II, and BMSC.4140 Clinical Mol. & Cell Biol.
 Lab II, and Senior in Clinical Lab Sciences or Permission of instructor.

 This course is designed to introduce the theoretical principles and applications of diagnostic techniques and the procedures of the clinical laboratory including phlebotomy.
 It will define and describe both qualitative and quantitative, manual and automated laboratory techniques, particularly in hematology.

-Pre-req: HSCI.1010 Human Anatomy & Physiology I, and Academic Plan Clinical Lab Science (BS) only.
+Pre-req: HSCI.1010 Anatomy & Physiology I, and Applied Biomedical (ABS), or Clinical Lab Sciences (CLS) BS only.